| 14 December 2004 |

 Clinical features

-All ages may be affected although more common in children over 1 year.
-It is characterized by painful swelling of the salivary glands, usually at the cheek(s).
+All ages may be affected although more common in children over 1 year old.
+It is characterised by painful swelling of the salivary glands, usually at the cheek(s).
 Sometimes, there may be complications like deafness, or infection of brain, pancreas, testicles or ovary.

 Mode of transmission